Simple 8

 🟡 Loop 1 services

-• 1 supply point : Top of bobsleigh run (Water supply)
+• 1 refreshments area: Top of the bobsleigh run (Water supply)

 🔵 Loop 2 services